AbyssDragonModding/D4-Nightmare-Dungeon-Calculator/README.md

 ### <section style='color: Orange;'>[Future plans]</section>
 - Add additional tiers if they ever add more to the game
+- conversion to base tkinter library (i just found out that tkinter can use themes for a more modern look)
 - More code adjustments and optimization
 - Make a seperate hosted web version (This version on this github repo is written in python 3.11, I just will have to learn javascript to make this a web version, I know how to do HTML and CSS very well, as I have to learn javascript on my free time I have no idea when this will be with some other projects in mind (one being volenteering for the Skyblivion team, a mod team remaking Oblivion in Skyrim's Engine))